 Assuming you want positions sorted alphabetically for addressing, and assuming you are using multiple blueprints or sections or some other position property that causes addressing to be applied to groups of positions independently, then you can get what you want by using the Section property of positions if you understand how addressing groups work.

-An Addressing Group is a set of positions that have the same Universe, Firing System Type, Section, Addressing Blueprint, Start Module, and Module Type.
+An Addressing Group is a set of positions that have the same Universe, Firing System Type, Section, Addressing Blueprint, Start Module, Pre-Assigned Rails, and Module Type (see The Start Module, and Pre-Assigned Rails fields on positions for more about addressing groups).
 Perhaps you’ve never used some of these position properties or you don’t care about them.
 If you just use “Addressing > Address show…” to address the show and you never explicitly set any of these six properties on the positions, then the addressing group is the whole show and you don’t need to read any further.

 If you are reading this section, you are probably puzzling over why positions aren’t globally sorting alphabetically, and the answer is almost certainly that you’ve assigned one or more of these six properties differently to some of your positions, which divides the show into addressing groups that are addressed independently, producing the unexpected result.

 The specific sorting procedure for addressing groups is:

 - The show is first divided into partitions having the same Universe and Firing System Type.
 These partitions are sorted by Universe, then Firing System Type, lexicographically.
 The addressing function applies to each of the partitions separately in accordance with Step 2-3.